 Much of these biases are random, and balance out in large samples.
-So in large samples, random error does not affect the accuracy of happiness averages.
+Therefore, in large samples, random error does not affect the accuracy of happiness averages.
 Yet it does affect correlations, random error 'attenuates' correlations.
-Random error can be estimated by means of multipletrait-multiplemethod (MTMM) studies, and correlations can be corrected (disattunuated) on that basis.
-A first application on satisfaction measures is reported by Saris et all (1996).
+Random error can be estimated by means of multipletrait-multiplemethod (MTMM) studies, and correlations can be corrected (disattenuated) on that basis.

-Some biases may be systematic; especially bias produced by technique of interrogation and sequence of questions.
+Some biases may be systematic, especially bias produced by technique of interrogation and sequence of questions.
 Bias of that kind does affect the reliability of distributional data.
-In principle it does not affect correlations, unless the measure of the correlate is biassed in the same way (correlated error).
+In principle it does not affect correlations, unless the measure of the correlate is biased in the same way (correlated error).
 To some extend, systematic error can also be estimated and corrected.
-See also Saris et al.

-3.3 Comparability across nations
+§ 2.4 Comparability across nations

 Average happiness differs markedly across nations.
-In scheme 2 we will see that Russians score currently 5.4 on a 0-10 scale, while in Canada the average is 7.7.
+In exhibit 3, we will see that Russians score currently 5.4 on a 0-10 scale, while in Canada the average is 7.7.
 Does that mean that Russians really take less pleasure in life?
 Several claims to the contrary have been advanced.
-Elsewhere I have checked these doubts (Ouweneel & Veenhoven, 1991, Veenhoven 1993b).
+Elsewhere I have checked these doubts (Ouweneel & Veenhoven, 1991, Veenhoven 1993).
 The results of that inquiry are summarized below.

 The first objection is that differences in language hinder comparison.
 Words like 'happiness' and 'satisfaction' would not have the same connotations in different tongues.
 Questions using such terms would therefore measure slightly different matters.
-I checked that hypothesis by comparing the rankorders produced by three kinds of questions on life-satisfaction: a question about 'happiness', a question about 'satisfaction with life' and a question that invites to a rating between 'best- and worst possible life'.
-The rankorders appeared to be almost identical.
+I checked that hypothesis by comparing the rankorder produced by three kinds of questions on life-satisfaction: a question about 'happiness', a question about 'satisfaction with life' and a question that invites to a rating between 'best- and worst possible life'.
+The rankorder appeared to be almost identical.
 I also compared responses on questions on happiness and satisfaction in two bi-lingual countries, and found no evidence for linguistic bias either.

 A second objection is that responses are differentially distorted by desirability-bias.
 In countries where happiness ranks high in value, people would be more inclined to overstate their enjoyment of life.
 I inspected that claim by checking whether reported happiness is indeed higher in countries where hedonic values are most endorsed.
 This appeared not to be the case.
-As a second check, I inspected whether reports of general happiness deviate more from feelings in the past few weeks in these countries; the former measure being more vulnerable for desirability distortion than the latter.
+As a second check, I inspected whether reports of general happiness deviate more from feelings in the past few weeks in these countries, the former measure being more vulnerable for desirability distortion than the latter.
 This appeared not to be the case either.

 A third claim is that response-styles distort the answers dissimilarly in different countries.
-For instance, collectivistic orientation would discourage 'very' happy responses, because modest self-presentation is more appropriate within that cultural context.
+For instance, collectivist orientation would discourage 'very' happy responses, because modest self-presentation is more appropriate within that cultural context.
 I tested this hypothesis by comparing happiness in countries differing in value-collectivism, but found no effect in the predicted direction.
 The hypothesis failed several other tests as well.

 A related claim is that happiness is a typical western concept.
 Unfamiliarity with it in non-western nations would lead to lower scores.
 If so, we can expect more 'don't know' and 'no answer' responses in non-western nations.
 However, that appeared not to be the case.
-See scheme 2.
+See exhibit 35.

-The issue of 'cultural bias in the measurement' of happiness, must be distinguished from the question of 'cultural influence on the appraisal' of life.
+The issue of 'cultural bias in the measurement' of happiness must be distinguished from the question of 'cultural influence on the appraisal' of life.
 Russians can be truly less happy than Canadians, but be so because of a more gloomy outlook-on-life, rather than as a result of an inferior quality-of-life.
 This latter matter will be discussed in the last section of this paper.